Enhance your global employability.

 Beijing is infamous for being the cultural, historical and political hub of China and wonders such as the Great Wall of China!

-Shanghai is China’s most internationalised city, aspiring to be a global financial centre and with a unique blend of colonial and modern architecture .
+Shanghai is China’s most internationalised city, is a global financial centre and has a unique blend of colonial and modern architecture

 ImmerQi have been based in China since 2004 and have built extensive networks to provide the best opportunities for your professional development.